leedrake5/earth_energy_imbalance/README.md

 The replication attempt here is not perfect, but it is useable.
 This is the method adapted to [the paper's data](https://doi.org/10.5281/zenodo.8237374):
 ![Present replication attempt](https://raw.githubusercontent.com/leedrake5/earth_energy_imbalance/master/outputs/calculations_check.jpeg?)

 This does not create an exact 1:1, and unit conversions aren't perfect on my end, but the results are useable and consistent with the papers.
-This can thus be adapted to longer time sequences, such as Huyber's 2006 average of the LRO4 data (I prefer this due to reduced dependence on orbital dating):
+This can thus be adapted to longer time sequences, such as Huyber's average of the LRO4 data (I prefer this due to reduced dependence on orbital assumptions):

 ![Huybers 2006 earth energy imbalance](https://raw.githubusercontent.com/leedrake5/earth_energy_imbalance/master/outputs/huybers_mis05.jpeg?)